Contact Us 1-800-596-4880

 > api-mgr:api:edit [flag] <apiInstanceId>

 This command edits the API instance passed in <apiInstanceId>.
-If you edit a Flex Gateway API instance that is currently deployed, this command redeploys the edited Flex Gateway API instance.
+Editing a deployed Flex Gateway API instance redeploys the instance.

 Besides the default --help, general, and authentication flags, this command also accepts: